 The Special Committee is composed of three Member States: Malaysia, Senegal and Sri Lanka.
 In the series of virtual meetings, the Member States were represented by H.E.
 Mr. Syed Mohamad Hasrin Tengku Hussin (Acting chair), Permanent Representative of Malaysia to the United Nations in New York, H.E.
 Mr. Abdoulaye Barro, Deputy Permanent Representative of Senegal to the United Nations in New York, and.
 Mr. Satya Rodrigo, Deputy Permanent Representative of Sri Lanka to the United Nations in New York.

-Document Sources: Special Committee to Investigate Israeli Practices
+Document Sources: General Assembly Fourth Committee (Special Political and Decolonization), Special Committee to Investigate Israeli Practices

 Subject: Annexation, Gender, Health, House demolitions, Human rights and international humanitarian law, Incidents, Living conditions, Occupation, Population, Protection, Security issues, Settlements, Women